Thream/socketio-jwt/README.md

 io.use(
   authorize({
     secret: 'your secret or public key',
-    algorithms: ['RS256'],
     onAuthentication: async decodedToken => {
       // return the object that you want to add to the user property
       // or throw an error if the token is unauthorized }
   })
 )